-The School's Management will review this process and implement a system of reconciling cash receipts to the general ledger based on the recommendations presented in the this report.
+The School's Management will review this process and implement a system of reconciling cash receipts to the general ledger based on the recommendations presented in this report.
+Management will ensure that different persons collect cash receipts and make deposits and weekly cash reconciliations are conducted.